See Trail Condition Notes Below

 A substantial failure of over 1000 feet of trail has closed the trail between miles 25 and 26 north of Route 63.
 The detour for this section is to use River Road (west of the Greenway) between York Landing and Rt.
 63. Please note the signage for this detour.
 Repairs for this large trail failure will be extensive and alternate routes are being investigated.

 The trail is closed in Letchworth Park from .5 miles south of the Parade Grounds to the Genesee River in Portageville (a section of Park Trail #7) due to potentially dangerous conditions from work that has begun for replacing the railroad bridge.
 Please obey barricades and signage at both ends of this closure.

 Trail users need to be aware of potential flooding in the Belfast area.
 There are two areas of flooding, Hughes to Gleason Hill Road and Rt.
 305 to Tibbetts Hill Road.
 Parks staff are working on solving the flooding in these areas.

 Approximately 2000 feet of the Greenway south of Belfast has been closed due to major erosion along Black Creek.
 The closed section is south of Gleason Hill Road between Mile 77 and Mile 78.
 Orange construction fencing has been placed at both ends of the closed section.
 Two additional areas of erosion are developing just south of Rockville Lake.
 Currently the trail is still open there, but subject to change if the erosion worsens.

 Geocaching on the Greenway

 Do you like scavenger hunts?
 Are you interested in a challenge?
 If you answer yes, read about Geocaching on the Greenway.
 This may be an activity that will get your whole family out on the trail.
-Note that permits are required for placing caches on certain sections of the Greenway since it is now a NYS Park.
+Note that permits are required for placing caches on the Greenway.
 Check the policies included on this web site under Trail Users.